 In just two short days time you will have completed your first journey around the sun.

 I am filled with both shock and impatience for this moment.
 It has been the longest shortest year, or the shortest longest year.
 Either way it's been inexplicably short and unbearably long.
 This is why - and I know I'm repeating myself now - I understand how people refer to parenthood as the longest shortest time.

 My goodness, does it drag on and on when you're living it, but a moment later, when you look back, you reel at how fast it all went and how bittersweet it is that it's gone.
 That your curled up newborn body will no longer sit comfortably on my chest.
 How I would hold you under the shower for the first few months of your life because you didn't like baths.
 How you would stay in one position when I put you down.
 The way you bowled me over with love the first time you recognised me after I'd left you for a while;

 you smiled at the sight of me like I was a slice of chocolate cake.
 How proud I was of you when you rolled over for the first time, learned to sit and how in awe of you I was when you played peekaboo with us for the first time

 But perhaps this is the way it goes.
-I will never feel as able as I think I should for this, the most important job in the world.
-And every year will feel just as big in terms of how much you are going to grow and learn.
+I will never feel as qualified or confident as I think I should for this, the most important job in the world.
+And maybe every year will feel just as big in terms of how much you are going to grow and learn.
 But I do still feel like I deserve to take a moment and celebrate.
 I feel like I've achieved something, if not the inner peace and ease I was hoping for.